jjmax75/scrambled-word-game/README.md

 - add redux

 ## Running app
-`yarn start` to run app in development mode - hot reload `yarn build` to build app for deployment, output to build folder
+- `yarn start` to run app in development mode - live reload
+- `yarn build` to build app for deployment, output to build folder

 ## Further development
 - player chooses grade and is given appropriate word